scraper-bots/unvan_az/README.md

 **Strategic Recommendations**:

 **Short-term (Focus on the Core)**:
-- Optimize search, discovery, and user experience for top 7 categories
+- Optimize search, discovery, and user experience for top 4 categories that drive 50% of volume
 - Allocate marketing budget proportionally to category volume
 - Build category-specific features for high-volume segments